 Diane had no previous dealings with St Elizabeth Hospice prior to joining the team of volunteers but she was well aware of its service as an Ipswich local.

 “I shall carry on volunteering here for as long as I can.”

-Find out more about joining Diane and our fantastic volunteers by clicking here.
+Find out more about joining Diane and our fantastic volunteers on our volunteer vacancies page.